Ardel Wray: Work at RKO and Paramount

 Sometime after starting work at RKO, Wray became involved in the Young Writers' Project, a program designed to identify and cultivate writing talent at the studio.
-A treatment found in her estate papers puts her in that program in 1941, (Note: Wray's 1941 treatment was titled Dover Road -- a romantic comedy set in New York and Maryland that bears some similarity to The Dover Road, an A.A.
+A treatment found in her estate papers puts her in that program in 1941.
+(Note: Wray's 1941 treatment was titled Dover Road -- a romantic comedy set in New York and Maryland that bears some similarity to The Dover Road, an A.A.
 Milne play set in England and produced in London and New York in the early 1920s.
 Milne's play had been the basis of two movies by this time; one of them, Where Sinners Meet, produced by RKO in 1934.
 A New York Times article in June 1941 confirms the studio's interest in a remake set in America.
 The studio-bound treatment has only Wray's authorship and the date.
 John Humphrey, who was reported to have also been assigned to the project, did not participate.
-This was, most likely, a Young Writers' Project assignment.) but her screenwriting career really began in 1942 when she was given an opportunity to work with Val Lewton who was just beginning what would become a legendary short career as a producer of low-budget horror movies.
-Lewton had to recruit his production team from inside RKO, and he may have discovered Wray through her work in the Young Writers' program, but it is also possible that she was referred to him by Mark Robson who Lewton had recruited from the editing department, along with Robert Wise.
-(Robson had met Dalton Trumbo on the night shift at a bakery where they both worked in the early 1930s and met Wray when he joined Trumbo's circle of friends at Warner Bros.)
+This was, most likely, a Young Writers' Project assignment.)
+In 1942, she was given an opportunity to work with Val Lewton, a producer of low-budget horror movies.
+Lewton had to recruit his production team from inside RKO, and he may have discovered Wray through her work in the Young Writers' program, but it is also possible that she was referred to him by Mark Robson, who Lewton had recruited from the editing department, along with Robert Wise.